abhi1061/hennge03/IMPROVEMENTS.md

 Instead of having only time based search there could be search based on other visible columns..

-`Grid filter` like `carrots` on the header can be also used for sorting data based on various combination and operators.
+`Grid filter` like `carrots` on the header can be also used for sorting data based on various combination of operators.